siyuzhou/dlnd_projects/project3-collab_compete/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 As the rackets move in a vertical 2D plane, two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The environment is considered solved when using the higher score of the two agents as the game score, an average of 0.5 is achieved over 100 consecutive steps.

 Download the environment from one of the links below and place it in the project folder.
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)